open-edge-insights/eii-core/README.md

 before provisioning (or reprovision it again after the change) or at run-time via EtcdUI.
 For more details on the udfs config, check [common/udfs/README.md](common/udfs/README.md).

+* For actual deployment in case USB camera is required then mount the device node of the USB camera for `ia_video_ingestion` service.
+When multiple USB cameras are connected to host m/c the required camera should be identified with the device node and mounted.

+    Eg: Mount the two USB cameras connected to the host m/c with device node as `video0` and `video1`
+    ```
+     ia_video_ingestion;
+        ...
+        devices:
+               - "/dev/dri"
+               - "/dev/video0:/dev/video0"
+               - "/dev/video1:/dev/video1"
+    ```

+    Note: /dev/dri is needed for Graphic drivers

 * **To run on HDDL devices**

   * Download the full package for OpenVINO toolkit for Linux version "2020.3" (`OPENVINO_IMAGE_VERSION` used in [build/.env](build/.env)) from the official website